ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 - `er_metadata` (String) Specify the name of the configuration for processing metadata.
   - CLI Alias: `metadata`
   - Reference to: `datapower_processing_metadata:id`
-- `erx_path` (String) Specify the XPath expression to apply to the incoming message.
+- `er_xpath` (String) Specify the XPath expression to apply to the incoming message.
   - CLI Alias: `xpath`

 <a id="nestedatt--result--extract_resource--er_bitmap"></a>